- 2e Newsletter

 - Contact Us

 Dr. Sylvia Rimm is a child psychologist and clinical professor at Case University School of Medicine, author, newspaper and magazine columnist, and radio/TV personality.
-For free newsletters about “So Your Child is Gifted,” gifted artists, athletes and musicians, or “Keys to Parenting the Gifted Child,” send a self-addressed, stamped envelope for each newsletter to P.O.
+For free newsletters about peer influence, growing up too fast in middle or high school, or how popularity ends at grade 12, send a self-addressed, stamped envelope for each newsletter to P.O.
 Box 32, Watertown, WI, 53094.
 Read Dr. Rimm’s Articles for Parents and Teachers and submit family questions online at www.sylviarimm.com.
 All questions are answered.